1ylwang/HeZhang1994.github.io/README.md

 7. Go back to the verification page.
 Wait a few minutes and click "COMPLETE VERIFICATION".

-8. Verifiction on Baidu is completed!
+8. Complete verifiction on Baidu search engine!